itu-bdsa/lecture-notes/sessions/csharp_06/slides.md

 # Multithreading

 > Software implementation which allows different threads to be executed concurrently.
-A multithreaded program appears to be doing several things at the same time even when it’s running on a single-core machine.
+> A multithreaded program appears to be doing several things at the same time even when it's running on a single-core machine.
-Compare to chatting with different people through various IM windows; although you’re switching back and forth, the net result is that you’re having multiple conversations at the same time.
+> Compare to chatting with different people through various IM windows; although you're switching back and forth, the net result is that you're having multiple conversations at the same time.

 ---